 1) Loss aversion is a bias that points to the human tendency to want to avoid loss more than pursue a particular gain.

-2) Anchoring is a cognitive bias that makes us latch onto the first piece of information we see about a product and use it as our benchmark for everything that follows.
+2) Anchoring is a cognitive bias that makes us latch onto the first piece of information we see.
+For instance, a product and use it as our benchmark for everything that follows.

 3) The bandwagon effect is a bias that makes us more likely to buy a product if we feel that it’s a popular choice.

-5) Confirmation bias is a bias that makes us give weight to information that supports our pre-existing opinions and reject information that contradicts it.
+5) Confirmation bias is a bias that makes us give weight to information that supports our pre-existing opinions.
+Rejecting information that contradicts it.

 These are just a few of the biases you can use in marketing.
 There are many more.